sindelio/binance-bot/README.md

 The bot relies only in the StochRSI + Ehlers filter logic, so it's quite simple.

+# Future development

+I will continue evolving this bot in the second semester of 2019.
+Here are some points that deserve attention:

+- Implement a stop logic if prices drop too low, to cut losses.
+- Use more data points for the stochRSI indicator.
+- Consider other technical indicators to create a more elaborate logic.

 # Dependencies

 - [NodeJS](https://nodejs.org/en/) to run Javascript outside a browser